 What is a Decision Stack?

 A Decision Stack is a five-layer strategic artefact created by Martin Eriksson.
-It connects your high-level vision to the day-to-day decisions your team makes, giving leaders a single structured view of their strategy.
-Luna uses this framework as the foundation for everything it builds.
+It connects vision to daily decisions.
+Luna uses it as the structure for everything it builds.

 The five layers